Iran, Azerbaijan agree on power trade

 In the meantime, the sides have decided to take measure aimed at synchronizing the power grids of Iran, Azerbaijan and Russia.

-While Iran’s nominal capacity for power generation currently stands at 78,421 MW, Russia and Azerbaijan respectively enjoy a capacity of 280,000 MW and 7,172 MW.
+Iran’s nominal capacity for power generation currently stands at 78,421 MW following the connection of a number of power plants to the country’s national grid.
 Iran plans to add 3,000 MW to its capacity over the current fiscal year.
+Iran’s capabilities in the area of power generation have significantly developed over the past four decades, thus making the country the top producer of electricity in the region.

+Azerbaijan enjoys a capacity of 7,172 MW.
+The transmission lines of both countries were synchronized in August 2016.
+Azerbaijan has already turned from a country importing electricity to the country exporting it.
+The export potential is growing, while the country enjoys the relevant infrastructure for transmission of electricity.

+The volume of electricity produced by Azerenerji JSC in February was 1,921 billion kilowatt-hours.

-President Rouhani concluded his two-day visit to Baku on March 29 where the sides inked eight agreements on cooperation in various sectors, including energy.
+Iranian President concluded his two-day visit to Baku on March 29 where the sides inked eight agreements on cooperation in various sectors, including energy.